-High school diploma or general education degree (GED).
-Eligible under the guidelines set forth in the Rules for Preschool 3301-37-04 under Equal Opportunity Guidelines.
-Ability to complete necessary training to perform duties as assigned and to meet requirements listed under guidelines of Rules for Preschool 3301-37-04.
+Evidence that staff are at least 18 years of age.
+A high school diploma or general education degree (GED) equivalency.
+Ability to complete necessary training and orientation to perform duties as assigned.
 The preschool staff member and director shall annually complete in-service training of fifteen hours until a total of forty-five hours has been completed.
 Preschool staff members who have met the forty-five-hour in-service requirement shall thereafter complete ten annual clock hours of in-service.